sethforprivacy/sethforprivacy.com/content/posts/proposed-bitcoin-privacy-improvements.md

 ### Stealth Addresses - BIP 63

 > Status: Never accepted as a BIP despite being given a BIP number

+> Pros: When enforced, prevents all links between off-chain addresses/pubkeys and on-chain one-time addresses; Breaks all address-based heuristics

+> Cons: Wallet scanning now has to scan all transactions to validate which ones are owned by the user's private keys; Can no longer do simple address-based wallet sync

 Stealth Addresses are a novel concept that allows a receiver to share or publish a single static address that senders can derive one-time addresses from, breaking any cryptographic links to the shared/published address on-chain.
 While this does add considerable overhead to wallet scan times (all transactions must be scanned to see what is owned by your private keys instead of just validating known addresses) it entirely breaks wallet clustering by addresses along with many other key heuristics.